SumOfUs/Champaign/README.md

 # Champaign

 Champaign is a digital campaigning platform built by SumOfUs.
-It is under development and currently offers very little functionality.
-If you're interested in collaborating on the project with us, have ideas or recommendations, please get in touch!
+It is now production ready in its most minimal form!
+If you're interested in collaborating on the project with us, have ideas or recommendations, please get in touch.

 ## Installation